CHOOSE A LANGUAGE BELOW

 Steve Morgan as Aldo Leopold

-Steve Morgan is a naturalist, educator and a landscape architect focused on retaining and recreating natural habitat.
-He has called the wilds of the Southwest his home for 44 years.
-He currently resides in Prescott, AZ and in Kingston, NM with his wife Nichole.
+Steve Morgan is a naturalist, educator and a retired landscape architect who focused on retaining and recreating natural habitat.
+The wilds of the Southwest have been his home for over 50 years.
+He currently resides with his wife Nichole and four canine companions in Kingston, New Mexico, three miles away from the Aldo Leopold Wilderness.

 Discussion Moderated By: Heather Provencio